COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

     }
 }
 ```
 **Mode `0` Sequential Execution**.
 You need to implement `runSerial` to achieve specific query `queryName`.
+Later mode 0 will be invoked sequentially on a list of queries.

 For queries on methods and classes, the results are computed on AST `astID` while for queries on nodes, the results are computed based on all ASTs inside `id2ASTModules`.
 You need to first parse `args` to prepare correct arguments, then invoke the corresponding query function based on the `queryName`.
 Finally, remember to store the query results in `result`.
-Later mode 0 will be invoked sequentially on a list of queries.

 **Mode `1` Parallel Execution**.
 You need to implement `runParallel` to achieve specific queries in parallel.
 Later mode 1 will be invoked by multiple threads on a list of queries.

 Note that except for `queryOnNode`, all remaining queries are already performed on the single AST.
-Thus, the difference between mode `0` and mode `1` is you need to distribute the `queryOnNode` task to multiple threads where each handles one AST, then you assemble their results to form the final one.
+Thus, the difference between mode `0` and mode `1` is that you need to distribute the `queryOnNode` task to multiple threads where each thread handles one AST, then you assemble their results to form the final one.
 Here, you must invoke the original methods in `queryOnNode` but you can modify their inputs to make each thread only handle one AST.

-**Mode `2` Optimized Parallel Execution. **You need to implement `runParallelWithOrder` to achieve specific queries in parallel but now, the execution orders of queries are not random.
-Specifically, as you can observe, the query on class could rely on the result of another.
+**Mode `2` Optimized Parallel Execution. **You need to implement `runParallelWithOrder` to achieve specific queries in parallel, and the execution orders of queries are not random anymore.
+As you have observed, one query on class could rely on the result of another query on class.
 For instance, `findOverridingMethods` depends on the class inheritance hierarchy computed by `findSuperClasses`.

 In given implementations of query on classes, the calling dependence is shown below.
-Please consider implementing `runParallelWithOrder` to prevent repeat computations.
+Please consider implementing `runParallelWithOrder` in a way that queries are well-ordered so that to prevent repeat computations.

 ```
 haveSuperClass invokes findSuperClasses